YangNaruto/FQ-GAN/README.md

 By  default, the training procedure will output checkpoints and intermediate translations from (testA, testB) to `checkpoints (checkpoints_quant)` and `results (results_quant)` respectively.

 ## FQ-StyleGAN
-This code is based on the official [StyleGAN](https://github.com/NVlabs/stylegan).
+This code is based on the official [StyleGAN](https://github.com/NVlabs/stylegan) open-source code.
 Origin [Flicker-Faces](https://arxiv.org/abs/1812.04948) datasets include multi-resolution data.
 For now, we provide the source code to reproduce the results using 32&times;32, 64&times;64 and 128&times;128 shown in the paper, since there are some unstable issues towards training higher resolution images.
 We plan to release a complete version and highligh the results soon.

 ### Dependencies